Head to Head Review: Nano-X Imaging (NASDAQ:NNOX) vs. Koninklijke Philips (NYSE:PHG)

 |2.63

-Nano-X Imaging currently has a consensus target price of $61.33, suggesting a potential upside of 122.87%.
-Given Nano-X Imaging’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Nano-X Imaging is more favorable than Koninklijke Philips.
+Nano-X Imaging currently has a consensus price target of $61.33, suggesting a potential upside of 106.37%.
+Given Nano-X Imaging’s stronger consensus rating and higher possible upside, equities analysts clearly believe Nano-X Imaging is more favorable than Koninklijke Philips.

 Summary